I'll tell you there's another crop in California that's big.

 He knew that he was going to do things that were going to irritate and anger people.

-He knew that he was going to uh totally obliterate the notion that the United States is the solution to the world's problems.
+He knew that he was going to totally obliterate the notion that the United States is the solution to the world's problems.

-So if he's got grand designs on reducing the U.S. role in the world, who better and to put in the as the face of that your enemy and make her take the blame for it.
+So if he's got grand designs on reducing the U.S. role in the world, who better and to put as the face of that your enemy and make her take the blame for it.

 I mean, to this, I can see sense to this.

-I and I she she kind of had to take the offer.
+She kind of had to take the offer.

-Well, she didn't have to, but uh, you know, and you know, Bill was right in there urging her to, because the way the Clintons think, it was probably from their standpoint a way to sabotage Obama, and it was also a way to stay viable and in the regime and keep her future 20,000 six star 2016 hopes front and center, her desires front and center.
+Well, she didn't have to, but, you know, you know, Bill was right in there urging her to, because the way the Clintons think, it was probably from their standpoint a way to sabotage Obama.

 And also, according to Ed Klein, Michelle Obama and Valerie Jarrett are right in there.